• Next page

 Off

-The Digital Inclusion Standard does not apply to:
+The Digital Access Standard does not apply to:

 • state, territory or local government services

-• personal ministerial websites that contain a minister’s political activities or views on issues not related to their ministerial role.
+• personal ministerial websites that contain a minister’s political activities or views on issues not related to their ministerial role

-• Meeting the Inclusion Standard
+• Meeting the Digital Access Standard

+To successfully apply the Access Standard, agencies must meet all the criteria.
 Agencies are strongly encouraged to consider how the criteria applies across the whole service lifecycle.

 It is recommended that agencies also consider the non-digital experience of users to make sure services are inclusive and accessible for all.